Separable Pseudo-reductive Bands with Applications to Rational Points: Introduction

 Suppose given a global or local field $k$ and a band $L$ on its \'etale or fppf site.
 It is a classical fact (see \cite[VIII]{Dou76}, where this is shown also for the fpqc topology) that, if $L$ is locally represented by a semisimple~group, then all elements in $\mathrm{H}^2(k, L)$ are neutral.
 Because any reductive band $L$ is always globally representable, it is equivalent to say that, given a semisimple group $G$ over $k$, both of the maps

 are surjective.
-Although these surjectivity results may be well-known in number theory, we will still review their proof in this subsection.
-The reason for this is that some intermediate~steps appearing in it will be used and generalized in Subsection \ref{ssectgenanis}.
-We mainly follow \cite[\textsection 6.5]{PR94} (in which all statements are given in characteristic $0$, but which generalize directly to positive characteristic).
-A slightly different proof of the global case is also given in \cite[VIII]{Dou76}.
+Although these surjectivity results may be well-known in number theory, we will still briefly review their proofs in this subsection.
+One reason for this is that some intermediate steps appearing in it will be used (and generalized) in Subsection \ref{ssectgenanis} and another is that all of the aforementioned steps are, in our primary source \cite[\textsection 6.5]{PR94}, formulated only over number fields.
+While most of their proofs are straightforward to translate into positive characteristic, we would like to provide characteristic-free references (in Lemmas \ref{lemtorapprox}, \ref{lemcohdirsum}) and also to present a more elementary treatment which avoids some duality results implicit in \cite{PR94} (see below).
+For simplicity, we state all our results only in positive characteristic, resp.\ over nonarchimedean local fields.
+A slightly different proof of the global case, independent of characteristic, is given in \cite[VIII]{Dou76}.
+See also \cite[Prop.\ 4.5]{RosTN} and references therein.

 Given a torus $T$ over $k$, we write $\mathrm X(T)\coloneqq\mathrm{Hom}(T_{k_s},\mathbf G_{\mathrm m,\,k_s})$ for its module of characters.
 For a fixed finite Galois extension $K/k$, this construction defines a coequivalence between the category of tori over $k$ split by $K/k$ and the category of finite free $\mathbf Z$-modules equipped with an action of $\Gamma\coloneqq\Gal(K/k)$.
 Note that the Cartier dual $\widehat{T}$ is an \'etale sheaf isomorphic over $K$ to the constant sheaf $\underline{\smash{\mathrm X(T)}}$.